cscart/docs/en/cscart_addons/addons/json-ld-for-seo/index.rst

     Here is the example of the validation of the page with the default schema markup added:

     .. fancybox:: img/json-04.png
-        :alt: page without JSON-LD for SEO
+        :alt: page without JSON-LD

     The schema is only on the product page and comprises one element: Product.

-    And here is the page with the JSON-LD for SEO add-on enabled:
+    And here is the page with the JSON-LD add-on enabled:

     .. fancybox:: img/json-06.png
-        :alt: page with JSON-LD for SEO
+        :alt: page with JSON-LD

     .. fancybox:: img/json-07.png
-        :alt: page with JSON-LD for SEO
+        :alt: page with JSON-LD

     .. fancybox:: img/NewTags.png
-        :alt: page with JSON-LD for SEO
+        :alt: page with JSON-LD

     There are 4 elements: Organization, Breadcrumbs, WebSite, and Product.

       .. fancybox:: img/json-05.png
-        :alt: page with JSON-LD for SEO
+        :alt: page with JSON-LD

 -----------------------------------
 How to fix common validation errors